benhoyt/goawk/README.md

 AWK is a fascinating text-processing language, and somehow after reading the delightfully-terse [*The AWK Programming Language*](https://ia802309.us.archive.org/25/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf) I was inspired to write an interpreter for it in Go.
 So here it is, feature-complete and tested against "the one true AWK" and GNU AWK test suites.

-GoAWK is a POSIX-compatible version of AWK, and additionally has a CSV mode for reading and writing CSV and TSV files.
-This feature was sponsored by the [library of the University of Antwerp](https://www.uantwerpen.be/en/library/).
-Read the [CSV documentation](https://github.com/benhoyt/goawk/blob/master/docs/csv.md).
+GoAWK is a POSIX-compatible version of AWK, and additionally has a CSV mode for reading and writing CSV and TSV files (read the [CSV documentation](https://github.com/benhoyt/goawk/blob/master/docs/csv.md)).

 You can also read one of the articles I've written about GoAWK:

 * The original article about [how GoAWK works and performs](https://benhoyt.com/writings/goawk/)
 * How I converted the tree-walking interpreter to a [bytecode compiler and virtual machine](https://benhoyt.com/writings/goawk-compiler-vm/)
 * A description of why and how I added [CSV support](https://benhoyt.com/writings/goawk-csv/)
+* A description of the [code coverage feature](https://benhoyt.com/writings/goawk-coverage/), contributed by Volodymyr Gubarkov

 ## Basic usage

-To use the command-line version, simply use `go install` to install it, and then run it using `goawk` (assuming `~/go/bin` is in your `PATH`):
+To use the command-line version, download one of the [release binaries](https://github.com/benhoyt/goawk/releases).
+You can also use `go install` to build and install it from source, and then run it using `goawk` (assuming `~/go/bin` is in your `PATH`):

 ```shell
 $ go install github.com/benhoyt/goawk@latest